maddielaw/tic-tac-toe-solo/README.md

 My project is a camping-themed game of tic-tac-toe!
 Two users can play against one another and the application will keep track of their wins.

 ## Technology Used
-JavaScript
+- JavaScript

-HTML
+- HTML

-CSS
+- CSS

-## Installation
-Users will be able to access my site via the deployed project link -- coming soon!

 ## Features

-The main feature of my site is being able to play a full game of tic-tac-toe:
-- The site will track possible winning and draw conditions and alert players when one has won or when a draw has been reached.
+- The game will track possible winning and draw conditions and alert players when one has won or when a draw has been reached.
 - After a win or draw the board will automatically reset after a period of time.
 - The win counter for each side will track the number of wins each player has.

-Additionally, the site is responsive across desktop, tablet, and mobile allowing users to play on the go (or while out camping)!
+- The game is responsive across desktop, tablet, and mobile allowing users to play on the go (or while out camping)!

 ## To Use